aravindramini/terraform-vpc-ec2/README.md

 # terraform-vpc-ec2
-Create cpv and ec2 instance using terraform variables
+Create vpc and ec2 instance using terraform variables